baljit-5911/Vision-Decentralized-Offline-Chatbot/README.md

 ├── datastore_spec
 ├── keystore
 └── version

 From a very high-level point of view:

-blocks — IPFS stores all the chunked data here, although the go-ipfs flexible interfaces allow you to swap the storage implementation for a different database
+blocks — IPFS stores all the chunked data here, although the go-ipfs flexible interfaces allow you to swap the storage implementation for a different database.

-config — Node’s settings (file-system, identity, specs, networking)
+config — Node’s settings (file-system, identity, specs, networking).

-datastore — Indexing and other logic
+datastore — Indexing and other logic.
 ## Contributing

 Contributions are welcome!
 If you want to contribute to this project, follow these steps: